Ke'Bryan Hayes Player Props: Pirates vs. Rockies

 Ke'Bryan Hayes At The Plate

-- Hayes has four doubles, a triple, a home run and five walks while batting .206.
+- Hayes is batting .212 with four doubles, a triple, a home run and seven walks.

-- Hayes will look to extend his four-game hitting streak.
-He's batting .316 with one homer over the course of his last outings.
+- Hayes will look to extend his five-game hitting streak.
+He's batting .368 with one homer during his last games.

-- He has gone deep in one of 16 games, and in 1.4% of his plate appearances.
+- He has homered in one of 17 games, and in 1.4% of his plate appearances.

-- In five games this season, Hayes has picked up an RBI, with more than one RBI once.
+- In five games this year, Hayes has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.